 5. Increased competition

 With more trade, domestic firms will face more competition from abroad.
 Therefore, there will be more incentives to cut costs and increase efficiency.
 It may prevent domestic monopolies from charging too high prices.

 6. Trade is an engine of growth.

-World trade has increased by an average of 7% since the 1945, causing this to be one of the big contributors to economic growth.
+World trade has increased by an average of 7% since 1945, causing this to be one of the significant contributors to economic growth.

 7. Make use of surplus raw materials

-Middle Eastern counties such as Qatar are very rich in reserves of oil but without trade there would be not much benefit in having so much oil.
+Middle Eastern countries such as Qatar are very rich in reserves of oil, but without trade, there would be not much benefit in having so much oil.

-Japan on the other hand has very few raw material without trade it would be very poor.
+Japan, on the other hand, has very few raw materials; without trade, it would have low GDP.